 Do This for Peace of Mind

-Once we started regularly tracking developmental milestones, we found we worried less.
+Once we started tracking our son’s developmental milestones, we worried less.

-If you follow this strategy, as your child gets older, you’ll be able to watch for warning signs.
+If you follow this strategy as your child gets older, you’ll be able to watch for warning signs to.

-You see, there are developmental milestones you can monitor that are related to warning signs.
+And here are certain developmental milestones you can monitor that are related to when do babies start talking.

 If you monitor these milestones, you’ll be in a better position to identify warning signs early.

 And this alone will alleviate many of your worries, in two ways:

 By making them more specific, you’ll reduce some of the anxiety with it.

 Without making your ruminations specific, you’ll only be limited by the terror of your imagination.